 Virginia Private College Week

 A private college education is more affordable than many families think.
-Last year, Virginia private colleges gave students more than $200 million in scholarships and grants.
-In addition, in-state students attending a Virginia private college are eligible to receive a state Tuition Assistance Grant (TAG) for a maximum of four years.
-This year’s grant is $2,700 and will increase to approximately $3,000 in 2007.
+Last year, private colleges gave students more than $200 million in scholarships and grants.
+In addition, all full-time students from Virginia attending a Virginia private college are eligible to receive a $2,500 state grant —Virginia Tuition Assistance Grant (TAG) — for a maximum of four years.

 Last year, CICV colleges reported almost 2,000 visits during Virginia Private College Week, with students and families visiting from 33 states and the District of Columbia.

 Private College Week is not an organized bus tour.
 Rather, students will visit the colleges on their own and must arrange their own transportation.
 Students are also encouraged to call the colleges beforehand and make an appointment.